firecracker-microvm/firecracker/CONTRIBUTING.md

    branch for the contribution you want feedback on.
 Use a meaningful name.
 1. Create your proposal based on the existing codebase.
 1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)
-   against the master branch of the Firecracker repository.
+   against the main branch of the Firecracker repository.
 Prefix your pull request name with `[RFC]`.
 1. Discuss your proposal with the community on the pull request page (or on any other channel).
 Add the conclusion(s) of this discussion to the pull request